 It seems that parents, students and staff are generally very happy with Uptown School, and the DSIB inspection team appears to concur.
 The school is clearly making excellent progress on its Inspection path.

 The improvements in Teaching and Assessment, and the Curriculum in 2018-19 should begin to show their impact on Student Achievement - and this will be the key to not only improved academic progress, but also an improved rating for Uptown School overall.
 We at WhichSchoolAdvisor.com believe that several more Outstanding ratings will appear in subsequent inspection reports.

 What about Fees?

-New students pay a non-refundable 500 AED fee at the time of application.
-Once the seat is offered, 7000 AED is required to reserve the seat until full tuition payment is made.
-This fee is deductible against the first semester tuition.
+New students pay a non-refundable AED 525 fee at the time of application.
+Once the seat is offered, AED 4,000 is required to reserve the seat until full tuition payment is made.
+This fee is deductible against the first term tuition.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information